Worldviews From Three Different Continents

 An assignment brought her to South Africa, where she reluctantly fell in love with the apartheid-torn country and decided to move there.
 Using photography as a medium to explore landscape and the natural environment, her search for a more authentic visual language led her to start practicing meditation.
 Since 1995 Nachmann has been a practitioner of Zen Buddhism, a process that has influenced and shaped her photographic vision considerably.”
 Meditation teaches me awareness, it teaches me to really see what is in front of me, rather than my ideas and concepts of what I think I see.
 Zen helps me to look at the world with fresh eyes.”

-Kaleidoscope marks the debut of Voltz Clarke LLC, an independent company spearheaded by southern entrepreneur, Blair Clarke.
+Kaleidoscope marks the debut of Voltz Clarke Contemporary Inc., an independent company spearheaded by southern entrepreneur, Blair Clarke.
 Focusing on the exposure of contemporary artists through private consulting and public exhibitions, Clarke has a particular emphasis on introducing international artists to the US market.
 Her experience combines over seven years of East coast gallery associations (Galerie Timothy Tew, Atlanta, Forum Gallery, NY), curatorial projects and a consulting relationship with Sanford L. Smith & Associates.
 “Blair’s endless energy searching for those who have the passion to create is astounding”, comments show promoter Sanford Smith.
 The new company will maintain a roster of 10 - 12 artists and their current works will be available for private viewing or online.
 Clarke who travels widely believes that one should cast the net wide in order to identify new talent.
 In a world which is increasingly globalized, she is intrigued by the rich diversity in the work found often in the strangest places.

 Noted interior designer and collector Anthony Ingrao has changed contemporary perceptions of antiques with his groundbreaking uptown gallery.
 Open less than a year, Ingrao showcases 18th to 20th century antiques alongside cutting-edge contemporary artwork all within a stunning minimalist setting.
 “The gallery is a forum for dialogue between modernity and classicism,” comments Ingrao.
 “Creating an inspirational context in which to set antiques has enabled me to explore the history, relevance and sheer joy of collecting in the modern world,” he continues.